Dr Rajvinder Kaur - Profile

 Thanks to Swami Vivekananda, yoga came to the West in 1893 and was welcomed by a very receptive audience.
 While people embraced yoga, its counterpart Ayurveda, was left behind in India.
 Yoga and Ayurveda are two very similar paths sharing a close relationship, so closely related that they are often described as two sides of the same coin.
 Both these sciences, which have their origin in the Vedic texts, address health and health practices.
 If Ayurveda is the healing aspect, yoga is the spiritual/practical side of the Vedic teachings.
 Together they emphasize a complete approach to the well being of the body, the mind, and the spirit.
 In fact, their close relationship has even led to some scholars arguing that Patanjali, considered by many to be the father of yoga, and Charaka, often considered as the father of Ayurveda, may have in fact been one and the same person known in Vedic India by different names during his travels to spread the teachings of these ancient sciences.

 Both sciences have common underlying principles: the well being of an individual at the level of body and mind and the aim of helping an individual re-connect to their true nature through direct and personal experience (pratyeksha in Sanskrit).
-While yoga prepares the body and mind of the individual for eventual liberation and enlightenment, Ayurveda describes the various ways to keep the body and mind healthy.
+While yoga prepares the body and mind of the individual for eventual liberation and enlightenment, Ayurveda describes the various ways to keep the body and mind healthy both in preparation for the path of Yoga and as a support through out.
 Both sciences emphasize our close relationship with the environment and how to alter our environment in such a way that it is harmonious with our deepest nature.

 In today’s world, yoga is often thought of as “asanas only,” something like a stretching tool to keep the body limber and agile.
 People are drawn to yoga as a way to keep fit even though the idea behind the physical practice of yoga is to help the mind to become clear or pure and develop deeper mind-body awareness.
 A clear mind is not affected by stress and a clear mind produces a healthy body thus creating a greater connection with one’s own pure, essential nature.